 Expansion of Medicaid eligibility can be thought of as a reflection of society’s evolving beliefs about social insurance.
 Historically, Medicaid enrollees needed to be both low-income and in a particular category in order to qualify for coverage.
 Coverage was extended to pregnant women and their children in the 1980s and then to relatively higher-income children in the 1990s through the State Children’s Health Insurance Program.
 Throughout the 1990s and 2000s, states used federal waivers to expand Medicaid to additional categories of low-income individuals.
-These expansions mostly covered parents but, in a few states, covered low-income childless adults (Long, Zuckerman, and Graves 2006).
+These expansions mostly covered parents but, in only a few states, covered low-income childless adults (Long, Zuckerman, and Graves 2006).
 This focus on categorical eligibility was partly motivated by a belief that individuals in these specific groups were in particular need of assistance and that limiting the eligibility criteria to include only those groups could increase the target efficiency of Medicaid spending.

 The largest and most-controversial expansion occurred with the implementation of the Affordable Care Act (ACA) in 2014.
 For those earning below 138 percent of the federal poverty line (approximately $16,600 for an individual in 2019), the ACA fundamentally changed the concept of Medicaid eligibility.
-It did so by stripping away categorical requirements, along with considerations over non-income assets, for the purposes of determining program eligibility for the under age 65 population.
+It did so by stripping away categorical requirements, along with considerations over non-income assets, for the purposes of determining program eligibility for the under-age-65 population.
 Instead, the law transformed Medicaid into an entitlement with new eligibility criteria based on a current monthly modified adjusted gross income (MAGI) standard.

 Expansion of Medicaid eligibility to a greater fraction of the low-income population was driven by a variety of motivations.
 Certainly, policymakers were motivated by the desire to ensure some baseline level of access to healthcare.
 As such, the expansions reflected the preferences of the electorate over what this baseline level of access entails.
 That said, policymakers were also motivated by questions regarding the efficiency of the healthcare sector.
 Specifically, policymakers and advocates for the ACA routinely noted that lack of access to formal insurance results in healthcare being provided in more-expensive settings than would otherwise be necessary (e.g., primary care services provided in emergency departments).

 Finally, federal lawmakers have also shown a preference for establishing a baseline of access to healthcare across states.
 While Medicaid has always been a state-administered program, federal expansions have progressively raised the floor of who would be covered in all states.
-States have always had—and many have exercised—the right to exceed that floor and provide more generous social insurance.
-In this way, federal Medicaid policy serves as a safety net that reflects the nation’s preferences for a compromise that maintains a minimum level of access but allows for variation above that minimum across states.
+States have always had—and many have exercised—the right to exceed that floor and provide more-generous social insurance.
+In this way, federal Medicaid policy serves as a safety net that reflects the nation’s preferences for a compromise, maintaining a minimum level of access but allowing for variation above that minimum across states.